kubedb/docs/docs/guides/cassandra/backup/kubestash/logical/index.md

 KubeStash uses the `AppBinding` CR to connect with the target database.
 It requires the following two fields to set in AppBinding's `.spec` section.

-- `.spec.parameters.masterAggregator` specifies the dns of master aggregator node that we have to mention in mysqldump command when taken backup or restore.
 - `.spec.clientConfig.service.name` specifies the name of the Service that connects to the database.
 - `.spec.secret` specifies the name of the Secret that holds necessary credentials to access the database.
 - `spec.type` specifies the types of the app that this AppBinding is pointing to.
 KubeDB generated AppBinding follows the following format: `<app group>/<app resource type>`.